syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/appointments.md

     }
 ```

-> You can also enable scroller for all-day row, please [refer](./how-to/enable-scroll-option-on-all-day-section/) here to know more.
+> You can also enable scroller for all-day row, [refer](./how-to/enable-scroll-option-on-all-day-section/) here to know more.

 ## Customize the rendering of the spanned events